HopsonCommunity/Community-Game/CONTRIBUTING.md

 This document shows how you can get started with contributing to this community project.
 First we will setup our local repository with the project.
-Then we are going to set up your favourite IDE usign the CMake project generator.
+Then we are going to set up your favourite IDE using the CMake project generator.

 If you want to get your code into the project, you should join our Discord server.
 We are constantly talking about ideas and things to do, so just come up, ask